-The National Association of Christian Ministers, an interdenominational fellowship of professional Christian ministers.
+- The National Association of Christian Ministers, a non-denominational fellowship of professional Christian ministers.

-After prayerful consideration of our high ethical standards, and affirmation of our doctrinal statement, our ministry is to:
+- After prayerful examination; consideration of our high ethical standards; and affirmation of faith; our ministry is to:

-Testimonies of members say the biggest reason that most ministers choose our association is because they feel called of God to move forward in ministry.
+Our members say the biggest reason they choose our association is because they feel called of God to move forward in ministry.
 Whether as a professional or lay minister, their goal is to become a pastor, evangelist, chaplain, small group leader etc. or to start a church.
-Naturally, they feel that they need ordination to accomplish this work.
-From there they search the internet to discover their options and quickly become unsatisfied with what they find.
+Naturally, they feel they need ordination to accomplish this work.
+From there they search the Internet to discover their options and quickly become unsatisfied with the insincerity of what they find.
 For them, a piece of paper calling them a minister is not enough.
-They only want to associate with other Christian ministers, and they are unwilling to compromise for anything less than “Christian ordination."
-Further, they want something more than just online Christian ordination.
-While such may be acceptable, they have a real appreciation for the spiritual blessing known as "laying on of the hands."
-After prayer and guidance from the Holy Spirit, they chose the National Association of Christian Ministers as their home.
+They are unwilling to compromise for anything less than “Christian ordination” through the fellowship of shared faith in Jesus Christ alone.
+They only want to associate with other sincere Christian ministers, who uphold the fundamental doctrines of the Christian faith.
+They want something more than just unscrupulous, disingenuous online ordination.
+They also value the spiritual blessing known as the “laying on of the hands,” and enjoy having that as an option.
+After prayer and guidance from the Holy Spirit, they choose the National Association of Christian Ministers as their home.

 Minister License & Ministry Licensing

-Many hospitals, nursing homes, jails, and shelters require ministers to be ordained before they are permitted to minister to their people.
+Many hospitals, nursing homes, jails, and shelters require ministers to be ordained and/or licensed ministers “in good standing” before they are permitted to minister to their people.
 Also, many U.S. states require licensing before ministers are permitted to perform marriages and funerals.
-We desire to help these people answer God’s calling on their lives.
+It is our vision to help Christians answer God’s calling on their lives.

-1) Be accepted as a member of our fellowship
+- Are accepted as a member of our Fellowship.

-5) Demonstrate a sincere call of God Christian ministry.
+- Demonstrate a sincere call of God to Christian ministry.

-7) Pass the background investigation of internet, social media and sex offender registry checks.
+- Pass the background investigation of internet, social media, arrest, and sex offender registry checks.

 Church Charters: Accountability in Ministry

 Some ministers apply for membership with the NACM because they desire to start independent or non-denominational churches or ministries.
 However, because they are independent, they are not affiliated with a denomination.
-Yet, they value the voluntary relationship of a “spiritual covering", and also understand that society appreciates this type of accountability.
+Further, they value the voluntary relationship of a “spiritual covering”, understanding that society appreciates this type of accountability.
 For these reasons, ministers seek church charters or charters for their ministries.
-A charter demonstrates that their religious efforts are recognized by another Christian minister association for accountability.
+A charter demonstrates that their religious efforts are recognized by another body of Christian believers for accountability.
 We allow these ministers to maintain their independence while partnering in ministry accountability with them.